AI Use Cases/Logistics

 Where this breaks down: new carrier relationships and unusual lane pricing

-The model routes edge cases-new carrier relationships, expedited freight with margin pressure, unusual lane pricing-to a human review queue.
-That queue only works if a Sales operator is actually monitoring and clearing it.
-In lean teams where the same person handles quoting, carrier procurement, and customer calls, the review queue backs up and the 15-minute quote-to-system-ready window collapses.
+The model routes edge cases - new carrier relationships, expedited freight with margin pressure, unusual lane pricing - to a human review queue.
+That queue only works if a sales operator is actually monitoring and clearing it.
+In lean teams where the same person handles quoting, carrier procurement, and customer calls, the review queue backs up and the minutes-not-hours quote turnaround collapses.
 The automation shifts the bottleneck from data entry to exception handling; you need to staff accordingly or the cycle time gains disappear.

 4. 4